 Below you will find a range of career opportunities across different professions, services, trades and industries.
 Whether you are exploring a career change or hoping to make progress along your current path, we are here to help you find a role to suit your needs and career goals.
 The current opportunities across Argyll and Bute reflect the wide range within the area’s communities: health care, local authority jobs, forestry, maritime, industry, aquaculture, retail, services, distilling and of course the hospitality sector which is a major player in the area’s economy.
 Use the filters to focus your search on the type of role you’re looking for.
 After you have applied to the job, use our guides to make your the next steps of your application process less daunting.
 Read more about living and working in Argyll and Bute.

-Due to significant growth within the company, we are looking to recruit a Maintenance Support role to join our Engineering team at Cairndow... … Read more
+Due to significant investment in the company we are looking to recruit Marine Operatives to join our Marine teams in Gigha... … Read more

 Frequently Asked Questions